-If there are any delays on route (weather related, etc.) and meals are needed again of course we would cover those too.
+If there are any delays on route (weather related, etc.) and meals are needed again, of course we would cover those too.

-Request for reimbursement should be sent in immediately following the exchange.
+Requests for reimbursement should be sent in immediately following the exchange.

 Items received after June 30th for the previous months may not be covered unless special arrangements have been made for a late submission.

 The maximum group size is 30, although we usually recommend a smaller group of around 15-20 (makes for a more enriching experience).

 Not all of our participants can afford the participant fee; can we waive the $75 fee?

 We are a program that works with youth that are facing barriers.
 If the $75 participant fee is a barrier for participation for some of the youth or all of the youth, there are several things that we can do.